-Change Initiators must submit change requests to the CAB or the applicable IT group responsible for reviewing the change prior to implementation.
-Change requests must be submitted in the manner specified by the CAB or IT group.
+Change requests must be submitted to the change advisory board or the applicable IT group that is responsible for reviewing the change prior to implementation.
+Change requests must be submitted in the manner specified by the change advisory board or IT group.
 Change requests must include the following documentation:

-- Name of change
+- Name of Change

 - Name of system or application that is affected by the change

 - Name of Change Initiator

-- Type of change
+- Type of Change

-- Detailed description of change
+- Detailed Description of Change

-- Proposed date and time of change (start and end)
+- Proposed Date and Time of Change (Start and End)

-- Stakeholder names
+- Stakeholder Names

-- o Business justification for change, including significance to business
+- Business Justification for Change including significance to business

 - Impact to business unit operations

-- Approvals from stakeholders to proceed with the change
+- Approvals from stakeholders to proceed with change

-- Priority of change
+- Priority of Change

 - Change Deployment Plan inclusive of expected results

+- o Resources needed to conduct change

+- o Risk Assessment results including likelihood of success and impact

-- Technical impacts to the primary system that is undergoing the change as well as identification and impact to other systems or services that might be affected by the change, e.g., operating systems, databases, servers, disaster recovery plans, backup requirements, storage requirements, and other supporting infrastructure - o Implementation team member names and responsibilities of each team member (e.g., developer, tester, implementor, approver) - o Documented evidence of segregation of duties maintained between roles, e.g., developer, tester, implementor, and approver - Security controls that are established to ensure the confidentiality, integrity and availability of data and the information resource undergoing the change - o Pre-testing results - o Backout plan - Communication plan for notifying customers and service providers impacted by the change (send communications prior to change and after change) - o Third Party change information (if change is conducted by third-party): - Third Party service level agreement - Third Party change enablement procedures - Third Party change results - o Resources needed to conduct change - o Risk assessment results including likelihood of success and impact
+- Technical impacts to the primary system that is undergoing the change as well as identification and impact to other systems or services that might be affected by the change, e.g., operating systems, databases, servers, disaster recovery plans, backup requirements, storage requirements, and other supporting infrastructure - o Implementation team member names and responsibilities of each team member (e.g., developer, tester, implementor, approver) - Documented evidence of segregation of duties maintained between roles, e.g., developer, tester, implementor, and approver - Security controls that are established to ensure the confidentiality, integrity and availability of data and the information resource undergoing the change - Pre-Testing Results - Backout plan - Communication plan for notifying customers and service providers impacted by the change (send communications prior to change and after change) - Third Party change information (if change is conducted by third-party): - Third Party service level agreement - Third Party change management procedures - Third Party change results